jessehattabaugh/world/tests/README.md

-# Integrated Testing Framework
+# Functional Testing Framework

-This document outlines our comprehensive testing framework that covers accessibility, performance, visual regression, security, and functional testing - all derived automatically from the sitemap.
+This document outlines our focused testing framework for functional end-to-end browser tests using Playwright.

 ## System Requirements

-- **Linux Operating System**: The testing framework is designed to run exclusively on Linux
 - **Node.js**: v16 or higher
 - **Bash Shell**: Required for environment variable syntax in npm scripts

-> **Note**: This framework does not support Windows environments.
-For development on Windows machines, consider using WSL (Windows Subsystem for Linux).

 ## Overview

-Our testing framework automatically generates test scaffolds for each page in the application by reading the sitemap.xml file.
-Each page has tests for:

-- **Accessibility**: WCAG compliance and keyboard navigation
-- **Performance**: Core Web Vitals and performance metrics
-- **Visual Testing**: Screenshots for desktop and mobile
-- **Security**: Headers, CSP, and vulnerable libraries
-- **Functional**: User journeys and interactions
+Our testing framework focuses exclusively on functional end-to-end browser tests.
+We use Playwright to simulate real user interactions and verify expected behavior in the application.

 ## Getting Started